Search Resources

 Rehab Programs and Online Tools

-Canadian Pulmonary Rehabilitation Program
+The Canadian Pulmonary Rehabilitation Portal and Program Finder

 Living Well with Pulmonary Fibrosis, by Respiplus™ is an online tool that helps patients and healthcare professionals improve the management of pulmonary fibrosis.